okaara1/blockchain-lab/README.md

 Follow the same steps as above, but instead call the read/query function to validate that the asset was submitted to the ledger.

 ### Step 5:
-Modify the function that creates the asset (Donation) to accept these parameters:
+Modify the function that creates the asset (probably named "createDonation" if you named your asset "Donation") to accept these parameters:
 - Name of donor
 - Amount of money to donate
 - The targeted research project ID (see step 2)